Website Header

 Click here for MORE INFORMATION and to SIGN UP

-• The program will accept a maximum of 60 campers per session.
-Once the participant cap is reached, you will have the option to join a waiting list and will be notified if spaces become available.
+• Program will accept the first 110 campers, once this level is reached you will have the option to join a waiting list and will become notified is spaces become available.

-Sports Backers created Kids Run RVA to make running and active living just as fun and easy.
-Kids Run RVA promotes physical activity to youth across the Richmond region and encourages more kids to get moving more often.
-Between all its programs and events, Kids Run RVA instills healthy habits that continue to flourish into adolescence and adulthood.
+Sports Backers created Kids On The Move to make running and active living just as fun and easy.
+Kids On The Move promotes physical activity to youth across the Richmond region and encourages more kids to get moving more often.
+Between all its programs and events, Kids On The Move instills healthy habits that continue to flourish into adolescence and adulthood.

-Sports Backers offers the Virginia 529 Kids Run, a one-mile run just for kids ages 5-12 on the day of the Ukrop’s Monument Avenue 10K.
-The Whole Foods Marathon, Jr. offers fall Halloween-themed runs (0.5 and 1 mile events) at Byrd Park just three weeks before the VCU Health Richmond Marathon weekend.
+Sports Backers offers the Atlantic Union Bank 10k Mini, a one-mile run just for kids ages 5-12 on the day of the Ukrop’s Monument Avenue 10K.
+The Marathon Junior offers fall Halloween-themed runs (0.5 and 1 mile events) at Byrd Park just three weeks before the VCU Health Richmond Marathon weekend.

 West End Richmond Striders